talhaarikk/DIY-Sim-Wheel/README.md

 ## Wiring Diagram
 The wiring is completely taken from the video below.
 ![Wiring Diagram](Images/WiringDiagram.png)
+The only difference in wiring is that you may need to reverse the motor + and - poles to the driver.
+That's what i had to do.
 ## Software
 Actually the first software i ran was the wheelconfig program but i couldn't get the system to work using this program.
 Also this program has a more complex schematic.
 That's why i preferred EMC software.
 The only thing i didn't do myself in this project and copied directly was the software.
 That's why i won't show how to set up the program, transfer it to arduino and make settings here.
 You can use the videos i put below to do these.